airalab/robonomics-grant-program/proposals/Logistics_Blockchain_Digital_Twin.md

 ## 8. Additional Information :information_source:

-> Please indicate here the source (our site, ads, social network, colleagues advice, etc.) from which you found out about the Robonomics Grant Program.

-> If you chose a cryptocurrency for funding other than XRT, please describe the reasons for your choice here.

-> Also, feel free to share any other relevant information on the project.

 References
 1. Stevenson, Mark, and Jerry Busby.
 "An exploratory analysis of counterfeiting strategies: Towards counterfeit-resilient supply chains."
 International Journal of Operations & Production Management (2015).